understand the impact

 Rise Gold's plan calls for an estimated 42-48 billion watt hours per year (GWH).
 That's about 12% of what all of Nevada County uses in a year - and 100% of the electricity used by all of our businesses combined.
 The plans also calls for significant use of fossil fuels which contribute to greenhouse gas and climate change.

 The Nevada County Environment Action Plan calls for a significant reduction of residential electric use.
-As it turns out, that plan calls for a reduction of 42 GWH annually by 2035, the exact same yearly usage as the mine.
+As it turns out, that plan calls for a reduction of 42 GWH annually by 2035, almost the exact same yearly usage as the mine.
 In other words, the mine would completely erase our planned gains.

 Residents of Nevada County are already struggling with severe climate-related impacts such as extreme drought, heat waves, water shortages, and threat of forest fires, so making the situation worse is not an option.